Wordius/zola-publishink/content/privacy/index.md

 title = "Privacy"
 +++

-_This pages was last updated on 31 August 2025_.
+_This page was last updated on 31 August 2025_.

 No legalese here.
 I am not a solicitor (read lawyer), nor am I involved in the legal profession in any other way.

 ## Your data

 I tried to avoid using any Javascript at all, but this site serves up one piece of JS from Usermaven.
-User data protection is ensured through [Usermaven’s stringent, privacy-first policies](https://usermaven.com/privacy).
+User data protection is ensured through Usermaven’s stringent, [privacy-first policies](https://usermaven.com/privacy).

 ## Web fonts